andreidmt/mvp/README.md

 ## Todo

+- [ ] Fix unit-test coverage scope, enforce minimum test coverate in CI
-- [ ] Update "setup" CI job to benefit from cached node_modules
+- [ ] Update `setup` CI job to benefit from cached node_modules
 - [ ] :red_circle: Locally install npm packages in lambda function repos.
   Currently they are not part of workspace as a workaround for the lack of npm's or lerna's `--nohoist`